A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Research on equations of motion and gravitational radiation up through 1957

 Let us now return to the key discovery that made possible the deduction of the equations of motion, the isolation of the anti-symmetric terms (\ref{anti}) in the field equations.
 As EIH observed in 1938, it is possible to obtain these terms by imposing coordinate conditions.
 That this was possible was a consequence of the fact that four of the Einstein field equations do not contain second time derivatives of the metric, and therefore one is dealing with ``an over determined system of equations".
 They observed that ``the overdetermination is responsible for the existence of equations of motion".\footnote{ \cite{Einstein:1938aa}, p.
 65} The overdetermination is of course a consequence of the general covariance of Einstein's field equations.
 Two years later Einstein and Infeld showed \cite{Einstein:1940aa} that the antisymmetric contribution could be isolated without imposing coordinate conditions, but neither there or in their final collaboration in 1949 \cite{Einstein:1949aa} did they pursue a direct link between the appearance of the antisymmetric contribution and general covariance.
 A first step in this direction was made by Peter Bergmann in 1949 \cite{Bergmann:1949aa}.
 Bergmann had actually joined Einstein in Princeton at the same time as Infeld, and he was intimately familiar with the EIH procedure.
 It could very well have been his principle intention in this first of his series of papers on general covariance to elucidate the apparent connection to EIH.
-Bergmann showed how a generalization of the contracted Bianchi identities arose in any generally covariant field theory - and consequently non-linear - field theory.
-Using his notation, where $y_A$ represents the generic field, $L^A := \frac{\partial L}{\partial y_A} - \left(\frac{\partial L}{\partial y_{A, \mu}} \right)_{, \mu} = 0$ are the field equations, and $F_{A \mu}{}^{B \nu}$ are constants, these identities take the form \beq \left( F_{A \mu}{}^{B \nu} y_B L^A \right)_{, \nu} + y_{A,\mu} L^A \equiv 0. \eeq Representing as above the contributions to various orders of $\lambda$ with a left suffix, Bergmann isolated the first nontrivial linear term on the left hand side of the field equations, in the second order, as
+Bergmann showed how a generalization of the contracted Bianchi identities arose in any generally covariant field theory - and consequently non-linear - field theory.\footnote{That there existed a link between the general covariance of Einstein's field equations and the contracted Bianchi identities was of course well known, to Einstein in particular \cite{Einstein:1918ae}.
+The analysis can be traced to Felix Klein \cite{Klein:1918aa}, and was summarized by Pauli \cite{Pauli:1921aa}\cite{Pauli:2000aa}}